uvarov-frontend/uvarov-frontend/README.md

 For me, a computer is not just work, it's my life.
 I spend a lot of my time on it.
 In my free time, I study new technologies and English, and contribute to open-source projects.

-I like Korean dramas, great music, and reasonable, non-toxic people without prejudices.
+I like Korean dramas, great music, and reasonable people without prejudices.

 ![HTML5](https://img.shields.io/badge/HTML5-rgb(19,27,40)?style=for-the-badge&logo=HTML5)
 ![Pug](https://img.shields.io/badge/Pug-rgb(19,27,40)?style=for-the-badge&logo=Pug)